perl5-dbi/DBI-Test/DESIGN.md

 ## Define what DBI::Test is NOT trying to do

-* It's not trying to test the database SQL behaviour (ORDER BY, JOINs etc)
+* It's not trying to test the database SQL behaviour (ORDER BY, JOINs etc).
+Databases (an drivers that implement their own databases) should have their own test suite for that.

+* It's not trying to test the database SQL syntax.
+As many tests as possible should be usable even for databases that don't use SQL at all.

 ## List some minimum and other edge cases we want to handle